RSS

 2008: AL AK AZ GA MO MT NE

-1988-2008 Election Fraud
+1988-2008 Presidential Election Fraud

 The discrepancies between the official recorded vote and unadjusted exit polls are in one direction only.
 This cannot be coincidental.
 The True Vote Model is confirmed by the unadjusted exit polls – and vice versa.

-In the 1988-2008 presidential elections, there was a massive 8% discrepancy between the exit polls (52D-42R) and the recorded vote (48D-46R).
+There was a massive 8% discrepancy between the exit polls (52D-42R) and the recorded vote (48D-46R).
 The Probability P of the discrepancy is less than:

-P = 8E-10 = 1- Normdist (.52, .48, .012/1.96, true)
+P = 8E-10 = 1- Normdist (.52,.48,.012/1.96, true)

 P = 1 in 1.2 billion